f1ren/elasticsearch-open-distro-docker/README.md

-# Secured, self-managed Elasticsearch and Kibana tutorial
+# Self-managed secured and cheap Elasticsearch and Kibana tutorial

 On AWS, at ~20$ per month (based on [AWS Pricing Calculator](https://calculator.aws/))